scriptPilot/app-framework/DEVELOPMENT.md

-# App Framework - Development
+# App Framework - Development Documentation

 This document is only for the developers of App Framework itself.
 If you want to use App Framework for your own application, please read your [end user documentation](DOCUMENTATION.md).